-In this work, we test two widely used DM halo models, namely Burkert \citep{Burkert} and NFW \citep{NFW} profiles. \\ \\ \underline{Burkert Halo:} Local spirals and low surface brightness galaxies indicate towards the existence of central DM {\it cores}, i.e. $\rho_{inner} \propto const$ \citep{PS2000, Block2001}.
-This observed DM-profile is well fitted by the \citet{Burkert} halo, which possesses a double power law in the DM-density, i.e., at small radii $\rho \propto R^{0}$ and at larger radii $\rho \propto R^{-3}$.
-Such a DM-density distribution can be expressed as:
+In this work, we test two widely used DM halo models, namely the profiles of Burkert \citep{Burkert} and NFW \citep{NFW}. \\ \\ \underline{Burkert Halo:} Local spirals and low surface brightness galaxies suggest existence of central DM cores, that is $\rho_{inner} \propto const$ \citep{PS2000, Block2001}.
+This observed DM-profile is well fitted by the \citet{Burkert} halo, which possesses a double power law in the DM-density, that is, at small radii $\rho \propto R^{0}$ and at larger radii $\rho \propto R^{-3}$.
+Such a DM-density distribution can be expressed as follows:

 where $\rho_{_0}$ and $r_{_0}$ are the central DM core density and core radius, respectively.
-Assuming spherical symmetry, the mass profile of Burkert DM halo follows as:
+Assuming spherical symmetry, the mass profile of the Burkert DM halo can be expressed as follows:

-\underline{NFW Halo:} In the standard collisionless cold dark matter paradigm, the current cosmological simulations predict a {\it cuspy} DM distribution in the center, i.e., $\rho_{inner} \propto R^{-1}$.
-This type of DM profile is well approximated by NFW halo, which is again a double power law but it has $\rho \propto R^{-1}$ at small radii and $\rho \propto R^{-3}$ at larger radii.
+\underline{NFW Halo:} In the standard $\Lambda$CDM paradigm, the current cosmological simulations predict a cuspy DM distribution in the center, that is, $\rho_{inner} \propto R^{-1}$.
+This type of DM profile is well approximated by the NFW halo, which is again a double power law; however, it has $\rho \propto R^{-1}$ at small radii and $\rho \propto R^{-3}$ at larger radii.
 Such a DM-density distribution can be expressed as:

-where $\rho_{_s}$ and $r_{_s}$ are, respectively, the characteristic density and scale radius of the DM distribution.
-Assuming spherical symmetry, the mass profile of NFW DM halo follows as:
+where $\rho_{_s}$ and $r_{_s}$ are the characteristic density and scale radius of the DM distribution, respectively.
+Assuming spherical symmetry, the mass profile of the NFW DM halo is as follows:

 The circular velocity of the above DM profiles can be written as: